COASTAL KIDS PSYCHOLOGY

 NDIS

 We love to work in partnership with children and young people with a range of disabilities including intellectual disability, physical disability and neurodevelopmental differences such as Autism.
-We assist NDIS participants to achieve their goals through therapy supports such as AutPlay therapy, skill development, emotion coping skills, encouraging social connection skills and opportunities, and the opportunity to participate in therapeutic play which enhances problem solving, stress reduction and emotional regulation skills.
+We assist NDIS participants to achieve their goals through therapy supports that promote, understanding and acceptance of neurodivergent identity, skill development, emotion coping skills, encouraging social connection skills and opportunities, and the opportunity to participate in therapeutic play which enhances problem solving, stress reduction and emotional regulation skills.
 The session length and frequency will be negotiated as part of your service agreement.
-We work with NDIS participants aged 4 through to 25 + years.
+We primarily work with NDIS participants aged 4 through to 18 years.

 Collaborative Proactive Solutions